jacobJ-TheCreator/DB6/README.md

-With tables provided and created, populate tables and run reports to showcase the desired information.
+Academic Reports Management System

+This program is designed to manage and generate detailed reports based on student data.
+The system works with tables stored in a database, allowing users to populate, query, and report on various academic metrics.

+Features

+1. Academic Status Report

-The academic status report will prompt the user to enter a letter, 'A' for active, 'AP' for academic probation, 'S' for suspended, 'E' for expelled.
+Prompts the user to enter a letter representing a student's academic status:

-It will then show only the firstName, lastName, id, gpa, and status of the students who belong to that category.
+A: Active

+AP: Academic Probation

+S: Suspended

+E: Expelled

+Displays the following information for students in the selected category:

+First Name

+Last Name

+ID

+GPA

+Status

+2. Highest GPA Report

+Calculates the average GPA of all students.

-The highest gpa report shows the students id's names, and gpas of students who have a higher than average gpa compared to the other students.
+Displays the IDs, names, and GPAs of students whose GPA is higher than the calculated average.

+3. Students Per Course Report

-The student per course report shows the calculated number of students in each course, and will also show the grand total of unique students across all courses.
+Shows the number of students enrolled in each course.

+Displays the grand total of unique students across all courses.